 Pool Party At Hilton Embassy Suites – An incredible curved infinity pool boasting panoramic views over the vibrant capital city.
 Often hosts DJ’s and fabulous pool parties, but otherwise, there is always fun cocktails to full the day with.
 The perfect place to escape chaotic Santo Domingo, we recommend staying here but you can also buy a day-pass.

 Gay Cruising & Gay Saunas in Santo Domingo

 For those looking to spice up their gay Dominican Republic getaway – There is currently one gay sauna in Santo Domingo.
-If you want a bit more guaranteed action, the gay bathhouse Apolo Sauna will not disappoint you (unlikely all those faceless Grinder accounts…).
+If you want a bit more guaranteed action, the gay bathhouse Apolo Sauna will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Loud music, questionable hygiene but its cheap, central and with plenty of hot guys.
 Sure, some of them are more interested in your cash than your body, but there is still plenty of fun to have in this popular gay sauna in Santo Domingo.

 There are popular places for outdoor public cruising in Santa Domingo – including the central Parque Duarte and Playa Guibia – but this is very risky and not recommended.
 The Dominican Republic prohibits “every violation of decorum and good behavior on public streets” and while we have not heard of a tourist being charged under it, you are putting yourself at undue risk – both legally and physically in this still pubically conservative country.
 Instead try sitting outside at the Cafeteria Paco / Grand’s Cafeteria and Bar where hot guys frequently cruise (there is a ‘by the hour’ hotel nearby) or try the Cine Lido, a porn cinema busy with gay locals in the early evening.